Contra la Corriente (Marc Anthony album): Singles

 "Y Hubo Alguien" (And There Was Somebody) was the lead single from the album.
 Released in the same month as the album, the single reached number-one on the Hot Latin Tracks.
 It was his first number one single on the chart and the first single by a salsa musician to reach number one.
 "Me Voy a Regalar" (I Am Going to Give) followed later in the year.
 "Si Te Vas" (If You Go) was the third single from the album, released in 1998; it reached number-eight on Hot Latin Tracks.
 "Contra la Corriente" (Against the Current) and "No Me Conoces" (You Do Not Know Me) both reached number-two on Hot Latin Tracks., "No Sabes Como Duele" (You Do Not Know How It Hurts) was the last single to be released from the album in 1999 and reached number-eighteen on the Hot Latin Tracks.
 Three of the six singles, "Y Hubo Alguien", "Si Te Vas", and "Contra la Corriente", reached number-one on the Latin Tropical Airplay charts.
 Two songs from the album were made into music videos.
 The first music video was the lead single "Y Hubo Alguien" which was filmed in New York City.
-The second music video was "No Me Conoces" which was directed by Benny Coral.
-Filming took place in México and featured Anthony's future wife Jennifer Lopez as the supporting actress.
+The second music video was "No Me Conoces" which was directed by Benny Corral.
+Filming took place in Mexico and featured Anthony's future wife Jennifer Lopez as the supporting actress.